Course Outline Fall 2025

 In addition to fair dealing, the Copyright Act specifically exempts projected displays by educational institutions for the purposes of education or training on the premises of the education institution.

-Copyright regulations, however, prohibit me from distributing complete copies of the lecture slides on the course eClass site.
+Copyright regulations, however, prohibit me from distributing complete copies of the lecture slides on the course site.

 You may assume that any code examples we provide to you are public domain and free for you to take without attribution, unless they are licensed.

-Recommended or Optional Learning Resources
+Recommended or Optional Learning Resources:

-See the resources page.
+See the resources page on the course webpage.

-On-Line Homework Disclaimer
+On-Line Homework Disclaimer:

 -